dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 * Comments from the student regarding the assignment
 * Aggregate information about the assignment questions missed by many students, so we may improve the course
 * Last time the student visited BBLearn
-* Accessing posts on the Discussion Board
+* Posts on the Discussion Board

 ## How We Use the Information